 During the 16th century, the long-held view that Earth was the stationery centre of the universe was challenged by Renaissance scientists.
 This thought-revolution, however, came to a standstill with the 1633 trial of Galileo Galilei, in which the major spiritual, political and economical force of that time, the Catholic church, tried to silence such scientists.

 Using a simple telescope as well as observing the movement of a pendulum, Galileo Galileo concluded that the Earth is rotating around the sun.
 Threatened with torture and death, Galilei was forced to retract his conclusion, but supposedly added the final words: “And yet it moves”.

-Today the dominant force –and perhaps religion– is Capitalism.
-Similar to the 17th century, we are still unable to even fathom alternatives to the current narrative, as if we were hypnotised to believe only in this market driven ideology.
+Today the omniscient global force –and perhaps religion– is Capitalism.
+And, we are still unable to even fathom alternatives to the current narrative, as if we were hypnotised into believing only in this market driven ideology.

 And yet the pendulum moves!

 Originally conceived for the Hyundai Commission 2017 in Tate Modern's Turbine Hall.
 Developed in close collaboration Rasmus Koch Studio.